Valraevn/argocd/vDSM_helm/README.md

 - Network bridge creation may not work (requires NET_ADMIN)
 - System administration tasks may be limited (requires SYS_ADMIN)
 - Raw I/O operations may not work (requires SYS_RAWIO)

+### Common Issues
+- **"Script must be executed with root privileges"**: This is now fixed - container runs as root
+- **CrashLoopBackOff**: Check logs for other errors after fixing root privileges

 ## Values Reference